dinkzilla/mdl-ext/README.md

 * **Selectfield**<br/>The Material Design Lite Ext (MDLEXT) select field component is an enhanced version of the standard HTML `<select>` element.

 #### Live demo
-A Live demo of MDLEXT is [here](http://leifoolsen.github.io/mdl-ext/index.html)
+A Live demo of MDLEXT is available [here](http://leifoolsen.github.io/mdl-ext/index.html)

 ## Introduction
 The MDLEXT component library is built with responsiveness in mind.
 The pre built CSS provided in the lib directory therefore comes